pimlie/nuxt-lambda/README.md

 This is intended to be an override when you are using universal mode but have some single pages running as SPA.
 In essence it will _not_ optimize the lambda by removing SPA-only features

+- `static` (default: _false_)

+If true then full support for serving static files from `nuxt.options.dir.static` will also be added to the lambda.

+For the full handler this means the serve-static middleware can resolve all static files For the connect handler the serve-static middleware is added to handle static file loading (but only when `static: true`) For the minimal handler this option only adds the files, so you probably shouldnt use this (there is no safeguard though)

 - `webpack` (default: _null_)

 Any additional webpack config that is needed for your lambda build.
 At the moment it doesnt make really sense to touch this